nerifnetwork/contracts/README.md

 ### Deploy Contracts

-In this example we are deploying to `ternopil` testnet.
+In this example we are deploying to `goerli` testnet.
 To deploy to different chain, `--network` parameter should be changed.

 Deployment involves running two scripts in sequence.
 The first script is deployed once, on Nerif Network.

 ```
-$ npx hardhat --network ternopil run scripts/deploy-mainchain.ts
+$ npx hardhat --network goerli run scripts/deploy-mainchain.ts
 ```

-The second script is executed for each new chain to deploy chain contracts, like `bg1`.
+The second script is executed for each new side chain to deploy chain contracts, like `mumbai`.

 ```
-$ npx hardhat --network bg1 run scripts/deploy-sidechain.ts
+$ npx hardhat --network mumbai run scripts/deploy-sidechain.ts
 ```

 ### Verify Contracts